JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 They can be used similarly to `Array{Bool}` arrays (which store one byte per boolean value), and can be converted to/from the latter via `Array(bitarray)` and `BitArray(array)`, respectively.

-A "strided"陣列is stored in memory with elements laid out in regular offsets such that an instance with a supported `isbits` element type can be passed to external C and Fortran functions that expect this memory layout.
+A "strided" array is stored in memory with elements laid out in regular offsets such that an instance with a supported `isbits` element type can be passed to external C and Fortran functions that expect this memory layout.
 Strided arrays must define a [`strides(A)`](@ref) method that returns a tuple of "strides" for each dimension; a